karijkangas/nappi-api/README.md

 # Nappi API

-Nappi API provides a backend for Uunobutton.
+Nappi API provides a backend for Uunobutton, still online.

 Nappi API is build using AWS API Gateway, Lambda, and DynamoDB.
 The Lambda code is written using Node.js.